danielsaidi/website_danielsaidi/_posts/2018/2018-11-05-automate-setting-up-xcode.md

 image:  http://danielsaidi.com/assets/blog/xcode.png
 ---

-In this post, I will show how you can automate setting up Xcode for you and your team.
-I will descibe how you can setup critical development tools, enforce team conventions and share code and text snippets, using `Homebrew` and `Fastlane` in a way that is easy to extend later, whenever you need to automate more tasks.
+In this blog post, I will show how to automate setting up Xcode for you and your team, including setting up required tools, simplify enforcing common conventions etc. using `Homebrew` and `Fastlane` in a way that is easy to extend if you need to automate more tasks later on.

 <img src="/assets/blog/xcode.png" alt="Xcode icon" width="200"/>